eurosky-social/eurosky-social/adr/003-self-managed-postgresql-with-cloudnativepg.md

 - We own backup/restore procedures
 - More components to monitor and troubleshoot
 - Initial setup complexity (mitigated by operator automation)
+- **Blast radius risk**: Single PostgreSQL cluster means all databases share resources and failure domains - one application's issues can impact all others with no isolation for troubleshooting or independent recovery

 ## Implementation Details